abridged/collabland-dev/help-docs/key-features/token-gate-communities.md

 # Token-Gated Communities

-## What is Token-Gating?

 Collab.Land's bot functionality is built around the concept of Token-Gating.
 This refers to the ability to create roles on social platforms such as Discord and Telegram, that are only accessible to users who meet certain token-related criteria.

+## What is Token-Gating?

-At the heart of this concept are **Token Gating Rules (TGRs)**.
+At the heart of Token Gating are **Token Gating Rules (TGRs)**.
 These are the rules that determine which roles a member will be assigned based on the token-related criteria defined by the community admin.
 For example, a TGR may grant access to a "VIP" role for members who hold a certain number of tokens.

 :::info